-\pl{\textbf{Running Time Comparisons.} Table~\ref{table: running time} presents a side-by-side comparison of inference speed and model performance across several leading methods, all evaluated on an identical hardware setup (single 80GB A100 GPU, 81-frame videos at 512$\times$512 resolution).
-Notably, VividFace completes inference in just \textbf{7.43 seconds}, making it approximately \textbf{12$\times$ faster} than SVFR and \textbf{2.7$\times$ faster} than SeedVR2-3B, the latter being the closest one-step competitor.
-Crucially, VividFace achieves this speed without compromising on perceptual quality or identity preservation, as evidenced by its superior LPIPS and IDS scores.
-These results highlight VividFace's clear advantage in both efficiency and output fidelity.}
+\textbf{Running Time Comparisons.} Table~\ref{table:running_time} compares the inference speed and performance of several leading methods, all evaluated on identical hardware (single 80GB A100 GPU) using 81-frame 512×512 videos.
+Notably, VividFace completes inference in just \textbf{7.43 seconds}, being approximately \textbf{12$\times$ faster} than SVFR and \textbf{2.7$\times$ faster} than SeedVR2-3B, the closest one-step competitor.
+Importantly, VividFace achieves this speed without compromising perceptual quality or identity preservation, as evidenced by its superior LPIPS and IDS scores.
+These results highlight VividFace's clear advantage in both efficiency and output fidelity.